amhoneypot/1st-HoneyPot/README.md

 # 1st-HoneyPot
-This is a code I put together using php to insert a hidden honeypot on your website.
+This is a code I put together using css for my upcoming cybersecurity website.